aturingmachine/laravel-vue-spa-boilerplate/readme.md

 `cd <directory name>`

-If you are using a VM these commands can be executed from the proper directory in the VM
+If you are using a VM the following commands can be executed from the proper directory in the VM

 Then